jqno/gnome-one-window-wonderland/README.md

 This extension seeks to fill the niche of what I miss from TWM's in GNOME.

-# Features

-- Sizes and positions a new window so that it takes the full workspace, except for the gaps around it.
-- Sizes and positions a window that moves to another monitor so that it takes the full workspace, except for the gaps around it.
-- The size of the gaps is configurable.

-Note that One Window Wonderland leaves windows alone after they've been created or moved to another monitor.
-You are free to resize them as you see fit.

-# Other extensions

-This extension works well alongside such extensions as [Useless Gaps](https://extensions.gnome.org/extension/4684/useless-gaps/) and [Tiling Assistant](https://extensions.gnome.org/extension/3733/tiling-assistant/): just make sure you configure the gap size correctly in each extension.

-It doesn't work with full blown tiling window manager extensions like [Material Shell](https://material-shell.com/).

 # Building

 In order to install this extension locally, run `./build.sh local`.